Seasonal Affective Disorder: Causes, Symptoms & Solutions

 Find Ways to Laugh Daily

 Did you know that children laugh 300 to 400 times a day, while adults only laugh 17.5 times on average?
-I notice this in my children when they burst out laughing all the time and get excited for the small things.
+I notice this in my children when they burst out laughing all the time and get excited about the small things.
 Everything is funny and exciting in their world.
 It is a joy to watch.

 Adults tend to be more serious and full of worries.
 Yet, laughing has incredible health benefits.
 It may improve your immune system, hormones, mood, and pain levels, work your muscles, and make you happier.
 It increases endorphins in your body and may reduce seasonal affective disorder symptoms.

 Make sure to laugh more during the day.
 Be a kid again for a moment.
 Get silly and laugh with your kids or pets.
 Watch a funny movie.
 Read a comic book.
 Look up some jokes.
 Attend a comedy show.
 Laugh at yourself in a positive way and laugh with others.
 Laugh for no reason.
 Try laughter yoga to create more laughter in your life without more reason.
-Read about the benefits of laughter here and start your own laughter-positivity challenge.
+Read about the benefits of laughter here and start your laughter-positivity challenge.

 Consider Using Omega-3 Fatty Acids